triblatron/dagui/README.md

 * Note that \path\to\dependencies-x64-windows-vc17 is the path to the dependencies on your system
 * Note that you may have to add a -G <generator> where <generator> is something like "Visual Studio 15 2017"
 * Note that the -A x64 is mandatory because we don't support 32bit platforms.
+* Note that as of 20250308, the dagbase submodule of dagui has been moved to ThirdParty/dag/thirdparty/dagbase, and may be necessary to configure and generate or reopen the solution in Visual Studio to get a correct build
 ### macOS Common Dependencies
 ```bash
 brew install googletest